American Diabetes Awareness Month 2021

 What is Diabetes Awareness Month?

 American Diabetes Awareness Month (or simply Diabetes Month) is an annual campaign throughout the month of November in the USA to bring awareness to the growing prevalence of diabetes, the health risks associated with it, raise funds for research into the condition, and support people living with it.
+This year the days and dates are Monday-Tuesday, 1-30 November 2021.

 The country’s leading diabetes organisation, the American Diabetes Association (ADA), encourages people to ‘take the risk test’, especially those at risk such as overweight people and certain ethnicities (see Facts and Figures below).
 In addition, it encourages people to learn the facts, become an advocate and donate.
 The ADA trademarked “American Diabetes Month” in 1997.